Skip to main menu Skip to content Skip to footer

 A child who seems to have a high level of distress around gender issues might be experiencing something called gender dysphoria.
 Kids with gender dysphoria feel strongly that they are the wrong gender, and those feelings can cause an intense need to change genders.

-It’s important to note that being transgender is not a mental health disorder.
+Being transgender is not a mental health disorder.
 And not all transgender people experience gender dysphoria.
 But kids who do have gender dysphoria are at an increased risk of suicidal thinking and behavior, especially if family and friends do not accept them as the gender they identify with.
 Treatment can make a big difference for kids with gender dysphoria, and therapists can help families navigate options for kids who are considering transitioning to a different gender.

 Dealing with bullying

 Kids who are questioning may also be targets for bullying.
 Whether or not your child is openly discussing their gender and sexual identity with you, it’s important to be ready to advocate for them.
 If you suspect bullying, start by talking with your child about what they’re experiencing and how they want to handle it.
-It’s best to get the child’s consent before talking to their teacher about bullying.
+It’s best to get the child’s consent before talking to their teacher about bullying, Dr. Woodward notes.
 At the same time, you can let them know that it’s important to stand up for themselves and that you’re ready to back them up: “We don’t have to do it right away, but we might need to talk to your teacher if this keeps happening.”
 Later, you might consider going to the principal if your concerns aren’t addressed after working with the teacher.

 Even if you don’t have specific concerns about bullying, it may be helpful to bring up the subject at your next parent-teacher conference.